All the answers

 For all cloud services that do not support oAuth, you can decide whether Otixo stores your passwords for persistent access to these services, or prompts you to reenter your passwords upon login.
 All passwords are encrypted before they are stored in the Otixo database.
 No Otixo Team Member has access to them, and they can only be changed or accessed by you.

-Otixo encrypts files using a mix of end-to-end and server side encryption.
+Otixo encrypts files using end-to-end encryption.

 Otixo uses Recurly.com as an intermediary to our merchant account.
 No billing-related information is stored in the Otixo database, but instead with Recurly.